-We caution the reader that the absence of persistent asymmetries for small forgetting rates δ in Figure 3 may be an artifact of the finite size of the state space (M=30 in our baseline parameterization).
-Given $\delta=0.01$, say, $\Delta(30)=0.26$ and organizational forgetting is so weak that the industry is sure to remain in or near state (30,30).
-This eliminates bidirectional movements sufficiently completely so as to restore the backward induction logic that underlies uniqueness of equilibrium for the extreme case of $\delta=0$ (see Proposition 3).
-We show in the Online Appendix that, increasing M, whilst holding fixed δ , facilitates persistent asymmetries as the industry becomes more likely to remain in the interior of the state space.
+We caution the reader that the absence of persistent asymmetries for small forgetting rates δ in Figure 3 may be an artifact of the finite size of the state space (M = 30 in our baseline parameterization).
+Given $\delta = 0.01$, say, $\Delta(30) =$ 0.26 and organizational forgetting is so weak that the industry is sure to remain in or near state (30, 30).
+This minimizes bidirectional movements and restores the backward induction logic that underlies uniqueness of equilibrium for the extreme case of $\delta = 0$ (see Proposition 3).
+We show in the online Appendix that increasing M, while holding fixed δ , facilitates persistent asymmetries as the industry becomes more likely to remain in the interior of the state space.
 Furthermore, as emphasized in Section 1, shut-out model elements can give rise to persistent asymmetries even in the absence of organizational forgetting.
 We explore this issue further in Section 8.